-My family and I are extremely fortunate and cherish the unique year we have undertaken.
-Yet, both at home and abroad, I have seen the disparity that exists as governments and NGOS seek to provide true quality of life for so many people.
-To overcome this disparity, I believe we each must stretch ourselves individually, to expand our own personal boundaries and perspectives, and to learn about and engage with communities around the world.
-I am convinced that by being truly active in this global movement we can achieve sustainable change, and true quality of life can become a reality for more of our fellows — regardless of the country or community they may call home.
+My family and I are fortunate.
+We cherish the unique year we undertook.
+Yet, at home and abroad, I have seen the disparity that exists as governments and NGOs seek to provide genuine quality of life for many people.
+To overcome this disparity, I believe we each must stretch ourselves individually, expand our own personal boundaries and perspectives, and learn about and engage with communities worldwide.
+I am convinced that by being truly active in this global movement, we can achieve sustainable change, and true quality of life can become a reality for more and more of our fellows — regardless of the country or community they may call home.

 I value my experiences with the Hidden Truths Project.
-When I volunteer with Hidden Truths Project, I’m helping my community – a community of global citizens and fellow humans.
+When volunteering with Hidden Truths Project, I’m helping my community – a community of global citizens and fellow humans.
 And, I’m becoming a more open-minded citizen with an ever-evolving international perspective in the process.

-I believe passionately that when people come together across cultures to work side-by-side we build bridges of understanding that are powerful and essential to building a safe and healthy future for all people.
+I believe passionately that when people come together across cultures to work side-by-side, we build bridges of understanding that are powerful and essential to creating a safe and healthy future for all people.